section-engineering-education/engineering-education/content/articles/autologout-js/index.md

 You can use any technology/language for the backend login script.

 ### Brief overview
-We will look at an autologout implementation using JavaScript with the help of a simple login interface based on PHP as the backend.
+We will look at an auto-logout feature implementation using JavaScript with the help of a simple login interface based on PHP as the backend.
 The display page will feature a counter that counts the number of seconds remaining before the user is logged out due to inactivity.

-The timer for auto logging out will be reset if any of the events is detected.
+The timer for auto logging out will be reset if any of the events are detected.
 The demo is found [here](https://sacco.terrence-aluda.com/sacco/eng-edtest.html).

 ### Getting started
 We will first create user interface files in HTML and CSS for the login and display screens.